renzei-z/renzei-z.github.io/README.md

 - change the CRT effect to just be a chromatic abberation effect.

 ### v0.0.4

 - move CRT effect from CSS to JS.
+- add a `robots.txt` and `sitemap.xml`.
+- add a W.I.P. message on the art page.